Blake Griffin & Kendall Jenner: Why His Teammates Think The Kardashian Curse Could Be Real

 — Rachel Nichols (@Rachel__Nichols) November 28, 2017

 Griffin’s fall comes at a vulnerable time for the Clippers.
 Patrick Beverly, 29, was just ruled out indefinitely, after undergoing knee surgery on Nov, 22; Just before that, he missed five games.
 And, the Clippers have had the worst start to the season, having lost their ninth straight game on Nov.
 20 to the Knicks.
-Luckily they ended the streak last night against the Lakers.
+Luckily, they’ve been turning things around, having won their last three games.
+But, can they keep it up without Griffin?
 Not to mention, the Clippers DeAndre Jordan, 29, has been at the center of trade rumors for Cleveland’s Tristan Thompson, 26.
 And, not that we’re firm believers in the “K-Curse,” but, as you may know, Thompson is dating Khloe Kardashian, 33, and he too is out with a calf injury.

 Kendall and Blake were first romantically linked in the beginning of August 2017, when they were spotted together at Avenue Nightclub in LA.
 However, they kept their night out under wraps, as they fled the Hollywood hotspot solo.
 Since they were first spotted together, Kendall and Blake have been spending a lot of time together.
 The pair most recently spent her 22nd birthday together in LA, where Kendall had an intimate celebration with friends and family at the taco bar, Petite Taqueria.